cfarkas/Genotype-variants/README.md

 ### BASH pipeline:

 Users can execute the pipeline in bash following a config file.
 This file will invoke four scripts (sort_bam.sh, variant_collection.sh, filtering_combined_mouse.sh and genotype_variants_mouse.sh) that should be present in the working folder along with the genotype_variants_mouse_linux.R script, the mm10.fa genome (properly indexed) and the BAM files (unsorted) from every genotype to analyze.

-### Preeliminars:
+## Preeliminars:

-## Obtaining the Mouse Reference Genome:
+#Obtaining the Mouse Reference Genome:
-# Download Mouse Reference Genome mm10: wget http://hgdownload.cse.ucsc.edu/goldenpath/mm10/bigZips/mm10.2bit
-# Download faToTwoBit script, available for linux and macOSX at http://hgdownload.cse.ucsc.edu/admin/exe/.
+Download Mouse Reference Genome mm10: wget http://hgdownload.cse.ucsc.edu/goldenpath/mm10/bigZips/mm10.2bit Download faToTwoBit script, available for linux and macOSX at http://hgdownload.cse.ucsc.edu/admin/exe/.
-# Convert 2bit format to fasta: ./twoBitToFa mm10.2bit mm10.fa
+Convert 2bit format to fasta: ./twoBitToFa mm10.2bit mm10.fa
-# Index fasta file with samtools: samtools faidx mm10.fa
+Index fasta file with samtools: samtools faidx mm10.fa

-## Obtaining and installing Freebayes:
+#Obtaining and installing Freebayes:
-## Cloning Freebayes folder in current directory
+#Cloning Freebayes folder in current directory:
-# git clone --recursive git://github.com/ekg/freebayes.git
-## Enter Freebayes directory and make
+git clone --recursive git://github.com/ekg/freebayes.git Enter Freebayes directory and make: cd freebayes/ make
-# cd freebayes/
-# make
-## To install to e.g. /usr/local/bin (default), type:
-# sudo make install
+To install to e.g. /usr/local/bin (default), type: sudo make install
-## To check installation, type in terminal:
+To check installation, type in terminal: freebayes bamleftalign
-# freebayes
-# bamleftalign

-## Obtaining and installing vcflib:
+#Obtaining and installing vcflib:
-## Cloning vcflib folder in current directory
-# git clone --recursive git://github.com/vcflib/vcflib.git
-## Enter vcflib directory and make
-# cd vcflib/
-# make   #If you want to use threading type make openmp instead of make.
+Cloning vcflib folder in current directory: git clone --recursive git://github.com/vcflib/vcflib.git Enter vcflib directory and make cd vcflib/ make   #If you want to use threading type make openmp instead of make.
 Only a few VCFLIB tools are threaded.
-## After make, binaries and scripts can be copied in /usr/local/bin with sudo:
-# in vcflib/ directory
-# sudo cp scripts/* /usr/local/bin/
-# sudo cp bin/* /usr/local/bin/
+After make, binaries and scripts can be copied in /usr/local/bin with sudo: in vcflib/ directory sudo cp scripts/* /usr/local/bin/ sudo cp bin/* /usr/local/bin/
-# To check vcflib scripts, type vcf in terminal followed by TAB and display all posibilities
+To check vcflib scripts, type vcf in terminal followed by TAB and display all posibilities

-## Obtaining and Installing BEDTools
+#Obtaining and Installing BEDTools
-# Complete instructions can be found in https://bedtools.readthedocs.io/en/latest/content/installation.html
-# Users with privileges can accomplish with sudo: sudo apt-get install bedtools
+Complete instructions can be found in https://bedtools.readthedocs.io/en/latest/content/installation.html Users with privileges can accomplish with sudo: sudo apt-get install bedtools

-## Obtaining and installing SAMtools
+#Obtaining and installing SAMtools
-# Complete instructions can be found in README and in http://www.htslib.org/
-# Users with privileges can accomplish with sudo: sudo apt-get install samtools
+Complete instructions can be found in README and in http://www.htslib.org/ Users with privileges can accomplish with sudo: sudo apt-get install samtools

-## Obtaining and installing BamTools
+#Obtaining and installing BamTools
-# Complete instructions can be found in README and in https://github.com/pezmaster31/bamtools/wiki/Building-and-installing
-# Users with privileges can accomplish with sudo: sudo apt install bamtools
+Complete instructions can be found in README and in https://github.com/pezmaster31/bamtools/wiki/Building-and-installing Users with privileges can accomplish with sudo: sudo apt install bamtools

-## Obtaining and installing bcftools
+#Obtaining and installing bcftools
-# Complete instructions can be found in README and in https://samtools.github.io/bcftools/
-# Users with privileges can accomplish with sudo: sudo apt install bcftools
+Complete instructions can be found in README and in https://samtools.github.io/bcftools/ Users with privileges can accomplish with sudo: sudo apt install bcftools

-### Execution:
+## Execution:

 Contributors